Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Renfrow has averaged 28 receiving yards per game in his two career matchups against the Colts, 38.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Colts, Renfrow's 28 receiving yards average is 38.5 less than his over/under for Sunday's game (66.5).

 Recent Performances